Haoranliu-lab/DrugR-main/README.md

 DrugR generates:

-- A new optimized molecule (SMILES)
+- An optimized candidate molecule (SMILES)
+- An explicit reasoning chain, including the targeted property objectives, structural modification rationale, key functional group preservation analysis, and justification for the expected ADMET improvements

 Subject to: